Browning/High Temp. Mode 

 What is it?

-High Temperature mode is ideal for sautéing, browning and caramelising ingredients to create intense flavours, colours and aromas in many types of recipes in Guided Cooking.
+Browning/High Temp. mode is ideal for sautéing, browning and caramelising ingredients to create intense flavours, colours and aromas.

 How does it work?